Covered California Subsidies for someone over 65 if ineligible for Free Medicare Part A Hospitalization

-If someone is over 65 and not eligible for no premium Part A Hospital Medicare there was a BIG debate when ACA/Covered CA/Obamacare started.
+If someone is over 65 and not eligible for no premium Part A Hospital Medicare there once was a BIG debate back when ACA/Covered CA/Obamacare started.
 It’s now well settled that they can.
-Here’s proof, the 1095 A showing the subsidy!
+Scroll down for proof, the 1095 A showing the subsidy!

 More info on prohibiting of having Premium Free Part A Medicare & Covered CA

 - Medicare & the Health Insurance Marketplace (Covered CA) Publication 11694

 - When you file form 8962 Premium Tax Credit – you might have to give back ALL subsidies!

 Proofs & References

 That one can get subsidies even if over 65